terai-labs/terai/README.md

-# Reword
+# Tsmu

-The localization framework for developers.
+A modern localization framework for JS